Vir Chakra: India’s Third Highest Gallantry Award

 Conditions of Eligibility: The medal is awarded for gallantry in the presence of the enemy on land, at sea or in the air.
 The Medal may be awarded posthumously.

 Gallantry award winners do also get one-time cash awards or plots from their state governments but they vary state to state.
-Rewards from state government ranges from Rs.
+Rewards from state government range from Rs.
 1 crore to and Rs.
-2 crore.
+2 crores.

-In the conclusion it can be said that award and reward can't fill up the loss of a family of the diseased soldier but the monetary compensation and recognition by medal provide relief like an ointment.
+In conclusion, it can be said that award and reward can't fill up the loss of a family of the deceased soldier but the monetary compensation and recognition by medal provide relief like an ointment.